 R&S FPC and FPH spectrum analyzers: In addition, install "R&S Instrumentview".
-Connect over USB cable with "SA TCP" = 172.16.10.10.
+Connect over USB cable via menu Device, SA TCP with "SA TCP" = 172.16.10.10.
 Connection over LAN is not recommended, as it works very slowly.

-In case of an update, in order to get any new project files updated as well, you need to delete the SRC folder of the installation directory.
-Else the SRC folder will not be updated to protect customer made or modified projects from being deleted or overwritten.
-Alternatively, install new versions in another directory, e.g. C:\EMCview_New\.
+See chapter 6 on how to connect to the spectrum analyzer.